 There's also an integrated ad-blocker – which can be switched off if you're morally inclined in that direction – and a battery-saving mode which promises to keep your laptop going for longer.

-Edge - Microsoft's new, user-friendly browser - offers full integration with Windows 10
+Microsoft's new browser offers full integration with Windows 10

-The default 'browsing experience' on Windows 10, Edge is an odd one.
-Quite why Microsoft needs to be running a pair of browser products in tandem is beyond us.
+The default 'browsing experience' on Windows 10, and unavailable for older operating systems, Edge is an odd one.
+Quite why Microsoft needs to be running a pair of browser products in tandem rather than making Edge backwards compatible is beyond us.
 The company's reason, it seems, is that Edge represents the more user-friendly end of Redmond's offering while Internet Explorer scales a little better for enterprise.

 Integration with Windows 10's core gimmicks seems to be Edge's main strong point.
 It happily runs as a modern-skinned app on Windows 10's tablet mode, and works with Cortana.
 It's also highly streamlined for the current web age, doing away with insecure protocols like ActiveX and forcing you into Internet Explorer if you want to use them.
 We're more used to browsers failing to render newer pages than we are to being told off for visiting older corners of the web.